oauth-wg/oauth-selective-disclosure-jwt/main.md

 For each claim, an array of the salt and the claim value is contained in the `_sd` object.

-Again, the release document follows the same structure as the `_sd` in the SD-JWT.
-For Example 2, a release document limiting `address` to `region` and `country` only could look as follows:
+Again, the SD-JWT-R follows the same structure as the `_sd` in the SD-JWT.
+For Example 2, a SD-JWT-R limiting `address` to `region` and `country` only could look as follows:

 {#example-simple_structured-release-payload}
 ```json